hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Blaine commits suicide.

-Black Thirteen *wakes up*, starts to vibrate and with a deafening sound grows and expands absorbing everything like a blackhole, including Roland.
+Black Thirteen *wakes up*, starts to vibrate and with a deafening sound grows and expands distorting reality, absorbing everything like a blackhole, including Roland.
 The gunslinger has this vision of the rose that holds all the suns and all the universes that Jake saw in NYC, and all the lovecroftian beings of the Prim in between worlds.
 Wakes up in the crimson fields of Can'-Ka No Rey.

 ## My alternative ending